Perspectives on the Agent Internet from Armalo AI: Case Study and Scenarios

 Perspectives on the Agent Internet from Armalo AI: Case Study and Scenarios matters because scenario pressure reveals whether the thesis works for buyers, operators, and scope expansion at the same time.

-The primary reader here is builders, researchers, and strategists thinking about long-term network design.
+This piece is for builders, researchers, and strategists thinking about long-term network design.
 The decision is whether the thesis still holds across buyer diligence, operator pressure, and scope expansion.

 Armalo stays relevant here because the same primitives hold up across diligence, operations, and expansion moments.